szerpa17/cross-sell-predictions/README.md

 * "/api/v1.0/prediction/< customer_id >" - Returns a purchase prediction for a specific customer ID.
 * "/api/v1.0/user_prediction/< multi value entry >" - Returns a prediction for inputted customer data.

-## Flask App Infastructure
+## Flask App Infrastructure
 ![Flask App Infrastructure](images/infrastructure.PNG)

 ## Next Steps
 * Apply oversampling onto the dataset to increase the number of interested customers in order to address the issue of few positive responses in original dataset.
 * Experiment with model results to achieve a 90-95% accuracy level.
 * Experiment with using less customer attributes to identify interested and non-interested customers.
 * Apply a different method to load large datasets into web apps.
-* Make available a form entry method for users to select and submi different attributes to predict cross sale potential.
+* Make available a form entry method for users to select and submit different attributes to predict cross sale potential.

 ----